kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

   )
 );

--- modules: readable by all authenticated; write restricted drop policy if exists "modules_read" on public.modules;
+-- modules: read for all authenticated; write for admin/instructor drop policy if exists "modules_read" on public.modules;
 create policy "modules_read"
 on public.modules